Common Terms

 Closing Disclosure (CD)

 A Closing Disclosure, or CD, is a form that provides final details about the mortgage loan buyers have selected.
 It includes the loan terms, projected monthly payments, and how much one will pay in fees and other costs to get a mortgage (closing costs).
-It also shows the purchase price for the home and reflects and prior deposits made, allocations between the parties for property taxes, condominium or homeowners association fees, credits from one party to another, and the costs for title services, title insurance and government recording and transfer charges.
+It also shows the purchase price for the home and reflects prior deposits made, allocations between the parties for property taxes, condominium or homeowners association fees, credits from one party to another, and the costs for title services, title insurance and government recording and transfer charges.
 It is the summary document for all the money connected to the purchase of the home between the buyer and seller.
 Buyers and sellers have separate Closing Disclosures.
+Lenders are responsible for preparing and delivering the buyer's CD and work hand in hand with the title company to prepare the final CD.
+Title companies generally prepare and deliver the seller's CD.

-Closing Specialist
+Closing Advisor

 Your go-to person at Title Forward.
 This individual oversees your whole closing process, and works with a team of professionals at each step to ensure your transaction goes smoothly.